Sri Ramakrishna Vidyashala: Praise

 Educational institutions run by the Ramakrishna Mission tend toward being non-profit.
 They use the Mission's motto of "Atmano mokshartham jagat hitaya cha" (आत्मनो मोक्षार्थम् जगद्धिताय च in the Devanāgarī script of the original Sanskrit), which translates as, "For self-realization and for the universal good."

 Bharat Ratna Dr. A P J Abdul Kalam, who visited Vidyashala on 20 January 2001, stated " am indeed delighted to be in a place like Sri Ramakrishna Vidyashala, which is very close to my heart.
 It is a place where science and spirituality work together.
 This type of value system is very important…".
-N R Narayana Murthy, the founder of Infosys, on the energy and enthusiasm shown by the boys of Vidyashala, exclaimed "magine what would be if there were 10,000 such schools in India!".
+N R Narayana Murthy, the founder of Infosys, on the energy and enthusiasm shown by the boys of Vidyashala, exclaimed "Imagine what would be if there were 10,000 such schools in India!".

 Other eminent visitors to comment on and praise Vidyashala include George Fernandes, the former Defence Minister, who noted that the institution emphasized character and personality, A. Jayagovinda, director of the National Law School of India University, who praised its "value-based education.", Padma Vibhushan K. Kasturirangan and Padma Vibhushan G. Madhavan Nair, both being former Chairmen of ISRO.